markallisongit/blog/content/posts/2023/which-adf-runtime/index.md

 ## Self Hosted or Managed Virtual Network for ADF?

-I was recently asked which runtime would be better to run ADF pipelines in Azure, use Private Managed Endpoints with the Managed Virtual Network, or provision a Self-Hosted Integration Runtime on a Virtual Machine?
+I was recently asked which runtime would be better to run ADF pipelines in Azure; use Private Managed Endpoints with the Managed Virtual Network, or provision a Self-Hosted Integration Runtime on a Virtual Machine?

 ### PaaS vs. IaaS